Bleeding during a Medical Abortion

 The bleeding volume is directly proportional to the gestational age: the longer the period, the greater the volume.

-A heavy discharge is when you need to change more than two pads with the highest absorption class within 1 hour, and it lasts for more than 2 hours.
+A heavy discharge is when you need to change more than two pads with the highest absorption class within 1 hour and lasts for more than 2 hours.
 If this occurs, you should urgently consult a gynecologist.
 However, such heavy bleeding endangering the woman’s health and life during a medical abortion is infrequent.

 Unfavorable factors are: